RetroAchievements/docs/docs/general/faq.md

 ### I changed my display name, but people can still find my account through my original username!

 This is intentional to prevent other users from impersonating you.
-Your original username remains attached to your profile, and can be used to log into emulators as well as the the website.
+Your original username remains attached to your profile, and can be used to log into emulators as well as the website.

 ### Can I have the username of a deleted/banned user or my alternative account?